LaboriouslyExquisite/Interactive-Lab-Hub/Lab 1/README.md

 1. Alexa Yang -

 2. Alexander Yen - [https://github.com/Alexyen04/Alex-Yen-Interactive-Lab-Hub/blob/Fall2026/Lab%201/README.md](https://github.com/Alexyen04/Alex-Yen-Interactive-Lab-Hub/blob/Fall2026/Lab%201/README.md)
+feedback: The video portrays the interaction of the masterwork in a clear and visual manner.
+When the user approaches the picture frame it causes the other distant user's picture frame to light up.
+One improvement that could me made is to the storyboard.
+The storyboard can be slightly difficult to follow when there are a mix of colors, specifically when the colors overlap each other it is hard to tell the meanings of each color.

 3. Yuqi Wang - github.com/YuqiWang1106/Interactive-Lab-Hub/…/Lab%201
 feedback: I saw that when Person A approached and looked at the picture frame, Person B’s frame, which was in a different location, lit up.
 Then, when Person B got up and approached their frame, Person A’s frame changed color.
 When Person A picked up the frame, Person B’s frame turned red.